squid-cache/squid-cache.github.io/WishList.rst

 === Progress ===

 The existence of such a helper is still very much on the drawing board.

 Please contact the Squid developer team if you're interested in discussing the implementation of this feature.

-== squid.conf Modular Configuration ==

-=== Contacts ===

-Amos Jeffries

-=== Description ===

-Adding an include option to squid.conf patterned on the Apache 2.0 Include directive would allow a number of improvements including ACL sharing - a commonly used set of ACL and permissions can be officially bundled in their own file and distributed with specific author attributions.
-  Splitting the permission flow of HTTP requests from those of FTP, and from Peer config etc. would make most configurations much simpler to understand and maintain in the long-term.
-Likewise for configurations with MultipleInstances, and common program bypasses such as WindowsUpdate.

-While the idea for this is simple and completely backward compatible with existing configurations.
-The implementation may not be simple as there are a number of internal mechanisms that interact with the squid.conf source files at compile and release time.

-=== Progress ===

-The existence is still very much on the drawing board.

-Please contact the Squid developer team if you're interested in discussing the implementation of this feature.